svlieffe/aves/README.md

 ### Aves ###

 * Summary
 Aves was first used in 2012 as an in-class presentation tool.
 The goal was to combine slideshows with geographic information.
-The project is using the NASA Worldwind java SDK.
+The project is build around the NASA Worldwind java SDK.

 * Current Version
 v0.0.1